Tues July 03 2018

 You’re a small business owner; so we don’t need to tell you that every penny counts.
-Instead, we thought it might be useful to see the main card processing fees associated with giving your customers the option to pay by card, online and in person.
+Instead, we thought it might be useful to see the main card processing fees (also known as merchant service fees) associated with giving your customers the option to pay by card, online and in person.

 Before we dive in, it’s worth knowing that accepting card payments can have significant positive impact on everything from turnover to profit to customer loyalty.
 Did you know, for example, that SMEs are missing out on £8.8bn a year by not taking card payments?

-So if you already take card payments but you want a refresher on the fees you might be paying, read on.
+So if you already take card payments but you want a refresher on the merchant service fees you might be paying, read on.
 And if you’re considering taking card payments, here’s a straightforward breakdown of what card processing and transaction fees you can expect to pay.
-We’ve broken it into face-to-face (i.e. customers paying by card in your shop or restaurant, for example) and eCommerce (i.e. customers paying via your website).
+We’ve broken it into face-to-face (i.e. customers paying by card in your shop or restaurant, for example) and eCommerce (i.e. selling online).

-The exact cost of accepting payments depends on a few things.
+The exact cost of accepting payments (in other words the merchant service fees you’ll pay) depends on a few things.
 These include:

 1. how many face-to-face (F2F) and/or eCommerce transactions you take each month;